2002 CAFR Transmittal Letter

 1. The cost of a control should not exceed the benefits likely to be derived from that control.

-2. The costs and benefits of internal controls are subject to estimates and judgements by management.
+2. The costs and benefits of internal controls are subject to estimates and judgments by management.

 We believe that the City’s internal controls reasonably safeguard assets, assure that financial transactions are properly recorded and reported, and ensure compliance with applicable Federal and State laws and regulations.